Berry2460/dungeons/README.md

 - Tweaked Strength requirements to require slightly less.
 - Fixed up some message screens and fixed a minor UI bug.

+### Update v1.22:
+- Fixed Exploit with + to stamina gear
+- Tweaked heavy armor rolls
+- Improved rendering speed

 ### KNOWN BUG(S):
-- Trading has a small chance of duplication
+- Trading has a small chance of duplication *(narrowed down)*
+- Players have a small chance of duplication in multiplayer games